 To find out what a prospect really needs, you have to ask thoughtful, open-ended questions.
 As you get to know a lead, you should dig deep into their challenges.
 Instead of asking, “Do you need a new CRM?” try asking, “Can you walk me through your current process for managing customer relationships?”
 This prompts a story, not a simple yes or no. Listen for frustrations, bottlenecks, and inefficiencies.
 Follow-up questions like, “How does that impact your team’s ability to hit its goals?” can reveal the true business consequences of their current situation.
 This is the foundation of a data-driven sales process that focuses on solving real problems.

-How to Qualify the Severity of Their Problem
+How to Determine the Urgency of Their Problem

 Not all problems are created equal.
 Your next step is to determine if their need is a minor headache or a major migraine.
 To do this, you need to quantify the pain.
 For example, if a prospect mentions they have trouble tracking billable hours, ask questions that expose the severity of that issue.
 You could ask, “What challenges are you facing with your current project management process?” or “How many hours do you estimate your team loses each week due to these administrative tasks?”
 By attaching metrics like time, money, or resources to their problem, you help both them and you understand the true cost of inaction.